 “Yes!”
-Sheila snapped, firmly pulling the little legs of her toddler back toward her.
+Marissa snapped, firmly pulling the little legs of her toddler back toward her.
 She gave her son a look that warned him mommy was not fooling.
 The two year old stopped his wiggling, and returned a defiant glare.
-There was a second of quiet stillness, and then he landed a solid kick to Sheila’s middle.
+There was a second of quiet stillness, and then he landed a solid kick to Marissa’s middle.

-Relieved to have one chore done, Sheila pulled her knees up in front of her and wrapped her arms over her head on them for a moment of peace.
+Relieved to have one chore done, Marissa pulled her knees up in front of her and wrapped her arms over her head on them for a moment of peace.

-“He feeds off your mood Sheila.
-It’s not the baby’s fault his mother’s on a grouch,” Eamon looked down at his wife’s wilted frame folded up on the linoleum.
+“He feeds off your mood Marissa.
+It’s not the baby’s fault his mother’s on a grouch,” Carl looked down at his wife’s wilted frame folded up on the linoleum.

 “No it’s his father’s fault!”
-Sheila snapped back, regaining some stiffness and fire.
+Marissa snapped back, regaining some stiffness and fire.
 “Just don’t talk to me OK.
 You’re bugging the hell out of me right now.”

-“You’re going to get your butt smacked if you don’t cool it Sheila,” Eamon warned.
+“You’re going to get your butt smacked if you don’t cool it Marissa,” Carl warned.

 “Why do you hate these things so much?”
-Eamon caught Sheila as she moved past him.
+Carl caught Marissa as she moved past him.
 He pulled her to him and wrapped her in a bear hug against his torso.

-“I don’t,” Sheila objected and tried to pull away.
+“I don’t,” Marissa objected and tried to pull away.

 “You always get like this when we get invited,” he pointed out with a questioning tone, and refused to let her go.

-“I’m tired Eamon, that’s all,” Sheila buried her face in his T shirt, hoping to hide the half truth.
+“I’m tired Carl, that’s all,” Marissa buried her face in his T shirt, hoping to hide the half truth.

 “Want me to call and say we aren’t going?” he offered.

-Eamon sighed and let her go.
-Sheila headed down the hall to the boy’s room.
+Carl sighed and let her go.
+Marissa headed down the hall to the boy’s room.

-When it first came up, Sheila encouraged the change.
-She supported Eamon as he took distance learning courses.
+When it first came up, Marissa encouraged the change.
+She supported Carl as he took distance learning courses.
 But she hadn’t given any real thought to what it would mean if it really happened.

 If he made any more obtuse comments today, she was going to kill him.

 Todd and Christopher did sense their mother’s mood, and both seemed more testy and irritable because of it.
 Christopher clung, and Todd acted out.
 They fought, whined about, or actively undid every single thing she tried to do with and for them all morning.
-By the time Eamon got home, Sheila was torn between dissolving into tears and exploding into a dervish of mayhem.
+By the time Carl got home, Marissa was torn between dissolving into tears and exploding into a dervish of mayhem.

 “Fuck it all!
 God damned, eat shit, fuck a duck, stuff it all in a sack and drown it!”

-Eamon somehow snuck in behind Sheila when she issued that epithet to the walls and the books and nick knacks in the living room she was finally getting around to dusting.
+Carl somehow snuck in behind Marissa when she issued that epithet to the walls and the books and nick knacks in the living room she was finally getting around to dusting.

 “Go lie down!” he smacked her bottom.

 “Don’t nothing!
-I heard you in there,” he pointed to the boy’s room, “and I heard you in here just now,” Eamon warned.
+I heard you in there,” he pointed to the boy’s room, “and I heard you in here just now,” Carl warned.

 “Hey!”
-Sheila complained when Eamon took her arm and pushed her toward their bedroom.
+Marissa complained when Carl took her arm and pushed her toward their bedroom.
 “Stop!”

 “Go lie down!”
-Eamon took the duster out of her hand, and again pushed Sheila toward the hallway and the bedroom.
+Carl took the duster out of her hand, and again pushed Marissa toward the hallway and the bedroom.
 The smack he landed on her bottom to punctuate his order was enough.
 She went, and without any question in her mind, she pulled back the sheets and comforter and crawled under them.

 “There better still be coffee in the machine,” she growled getting up to stagger to the kitchen.

 There wasn’t any coffee.
-Worse, Eamon was sitting at the table reading the paper.
+Worse, Carl was sitting at the table reading the paper.

 “The kids are outside!”
-Sheila announced with severity.
+Marissa announced with severity.

-Eamon startled.
-His reaction to her sudden intrusion made Sheila startle too.
+Carl startled.
+His reaction to her sudden intrusion made Marissa startle too.

 “What?” his answer indicated surprise and worry.

-“In the laundry,” Eamon answered pointing to the basement door.
+“In the laundry,” Carl answered pointing to the basement door.
 “Chris had an accident and Todd’s diaper was loaded.
 It got on his pants.”

-“They have more clothes Eamon!”
-Sheila grasped and shook the table edge.
+“They have more clothes Carl!”
+Marissa grasped and shook the table edge.

-“They don’t need any right now, and they’re happy as pigs in shit,” Eamon chuckled.
+“They don’t need any right now, and they’re happy as pigs in shit,” Carl chuckled.

-“Geezuz Eamon!
+“Geezuz Carl!
 They aren’t pigs, and if they’re really playing in shit so help me I’ll shoot you!”
-Sheila turned back to and pushed open the door and trotted down the steps to rescue her children.
+Marissa turned back to and pushed open the door and trotted down the steps to rescue her children.

-“Come inside Sheila!”
-Eamon called out after her.
+“Come inside Marissa!”
+Carl called out after her.
 “They’re fine!”

 “They’re fine!”
-Eamon spoke with a firm inflection.
-Sheila looked up and saw him standing behind the screen door.
+Carl spoke with a firm inflection.
+Marissa looked up and saw him standing behind the screen door.

 “So?”
-Sheila sniped back up at him.
+Marissa sniped back up at him.
 “Put some coffee on please.
 I’ll come in when it’s ready.”
 She turned away and joined her boys in the sand box.
-Sheila could play too, and at that moment, she wanted to.
+Marissa could play too, and at that moment, she wanted to.
 Coffee be darned.
-But God help Eamon if he dared turn of the coffee pot before she got back in.
+But God help Carl if he dared turn of the coffee pot before she got back in.

 There were diapers, a change of kid clothes, kid food, potato salad and half broiled beef skirts to make ready.
-Sheila had done most of it before Eamon came home, but her defection to the sandbox did leave him with a few chores to do on his own.
+Marissa had done most of it before Carl came home, but her defection to the sandbox did leave him with a few chores to do on his own.

-When they got to the picnic grounds without Todd’s juice cup, Sheila glared at her husband.
+When they got to the picnic grounds without Todd’s juice cup, Marissa glared at her husband.

 “Where is it?” she grumbled, when the little boy pleaded for it for the umpteenth time.

-“I rinsed it,” Eamon answered.
+“I rinsed it,” Carl answered.
 “It was full of sand.”

 “Right!!!!”
-Sheila nodded and hissed.
+Marissa nodded and hissed.
 “You left it home on purpose!”

-Eamon frowned, and seemed to let the accusation go.
-But Sheila could see by his expression that he was counting a private tally of her attitude infractions.
+Carl frowned, and seemed to let the accusation go.
+But Marissa could see by his expression that he was counting a private tally of her attitude infractions.

 “Aw hell, who cares!” she told herself after she looked at him carefully, realized what he was doing, and shrugged it off.

 It made for a good excuse to leave the gathering soon after the meal was done.
-Eamon chalked it up to tired kids and parents when he made their excuses.
-A few of the other men tried to encourage him to ignore the old biddy who’d upset Sheila.
-While Sheila appreciated knowing she wasn’t being blamed by anyone there for letting the woman have a piece of her mind, she could feel Eamon seething.
+Carl chalked it up to tired kids and parents when he made their excuses.
+A few of the other men tried to encourage him to ignore the old biddy who’d upset Marissa.
+While Marissa appreciated knowing she wasn’t being blamed by anyone there for letting the woman have a piece of her mind, she could feel Carl seething.

 “Are they down for the night?”
-Eamon asked when Sheila came out to the living room after tucking Christopher in.
+Carl asked when Marissa came out to the living room after tucking Christopher in.
 It had taken three stories and a two good night prayers.
 Cookie monster, Bert ‘n Ernie and Kermit were well blessed, so was everyone else the four year old could think to list while he plotted to delay his bedtime.

 Putting Todd down earlier was easy.
 Worn out by his day, Mommy barely had time to sit and rock him through naming the parts of her face.
 His tired fingers gently touched her eye lids after she kissed his saying, “and these are?”
 “Eyes,” the little one crooned.

 “And this?”
-Sheila stroked and kissed his little button nose.
+Marissa stroked and kissed his little button nose.
 Todd’s eyelids flickered.
 He was loosing the battle with sleep.

 He smiled through sleepy eyes.
 “Nose,” he answered.

 “This?”
-Sheila tickled the small soft chin that crinkled briefly to her touch.
+Marissa tickled the small soft chin that crinkled briefly to her touch.
 There was no answer.
 Todd had drifted off.
-He didn’t even whimper when Sheila laid him down in his bed.
+He didn’t even whimper when Marissa laid him down in his bed.

-“Todd is, Chris might get up in a few minutes,” Sheila sighed and sat down heavily on the sofa next to Eamon.
+“Todd is, Chris might get up in a few minutes,” Marissa sighed and sat down heavily on the sofa next to Carl.
 “You go if he does.”

 They rested together watching the TV for almost half an hour.
 Neither of their children stirred after all, and soon it was time for bed.

-“You’re getting a spanking tonight Sheila,” Eamon spoke quietly when the news came on.
+“You’re getting a spanking tonight Marissa,” Carl spoke quietly when the news came on.

 “I know,” she answered without any sign of objection, surprise of fight.